abhafez/dotfiles/README.md

 ## Notes

 - `doas` is just my way to `sudo` use `sudo` if you don't have `doas` installed
+- `.gitconfig` includes my name and personal email you need to change them.

 ## Prerequisites